nils-werner/dump_db/README.markdown

 ## Installation & Updating

 Information about [installing and updating extensions](http://symphony-cms.com/learn/tasks/view/install-an-extension/) can be found in the Symphony documentation at <http://symphony-cms.com/learn/>.

-## Change Log

-**Version 1.00**

-- Initial release.
-Mainly a copy of Alistairs Export Ensemble.

-**Version 1.01**

-- Prevented dumping data of `cache` and `sessions` tables.

-**Version 1.02**

-- Dump is now being saved into /workspace/dump.sql instead of offered for download.

-**Version 1.03**

-- Dump-file will now have a random hash in its filename for security reasons.

-**Version 1.04**

-- New Config parameters `path` and `format`.

-**Version 1.05**

-- New function to restore database from dump.
-  Be advised that this should never be used in a production environment as the procedure to extract the queries from the dump may be prone to errors.
-  To enable this feature you need to activate it manually in your config file.

-**Version 1.06**

-- Extension will now dump and restore both data and authors into two seperate files.

-**Version 1.07**

-- Extension will now show a notification on every backend page if one of the dump files is newer than your database.
-  Also, it will show a notification and disable the "Dump"-buttons if one of the files isn't writeable.

-**Version 1.08**

-- Symphony 2.2 compatibility.
-  Removed hash and date from filename.
-Hash isn't needed as .sql files are now protected by .htaccess and date can be injected in the filename without the need for sprintf.

 ## Config